Course Syllabus 2020-2021 Kemp

 -The instructions and expectations for the course and any given assignment will indicate the criteria for meeting the standard and exceeding the standard.
 Be sure you take time to see me if the expectations are not clear and/or the summative score seems inaccurate based on your progress and performance.

--Ultimately, your final grade is determined by the preponderance of evidence you provide as to your acquisition of the stated goals for skills and content related to U.S. history.
+-Ultimately, your final grade is determined by the preponderance of evidence you provide as to your acquisition of the stated goals for skills and content related to our study of journalism, article writing and the topics of the books and units we study.

 -Class attendance and preparedness will be reflected in your grade as the skills and material you are expected to master require you to come to class regularly and prepared.